-I suspect that even without much consideration, he was certain some months into the regular encounter that he had fallen in love.
+I suspect even without much consideration, he was certain some months into the regular encounter he had fallen in love.

-I see him staring at Rose as she leaves the elevator every morning, looking at her oblong calves and the fitted skirt that comes to the knee.
+I see him staring at Rose as she leaves the elevator every morning, looking at her oblong calves and the knee-length fitted skirt.
 I see him looking at his reflection in the mirror every night and thinking about what it would be like if Rose were to knock on his door.

-It is also important to note at this point that Phillip, at his thirty five years of age, was a divorcé, having, some seven years ago, found out that his wife had cheated on him with one of their close friends, who also happened to be Phillip's first cousin.
-Her lover and future husband was so torn by guilt that he expressed his sorrow to Phillip and his mother, and within less than ten days, Phillip was signing piles of documents which regularly accompany divorce proceedings in civilized countries.
-The day when Phillip spoke to his wife about the affair, she could respond with nothing more than a dumb smile, the same smile that Stepan Arkadyevitch Oblonsky let cross his face when caught in mid fornication by his own spouse.
+It is also important to note at this point, Phillip, at his 35 years of age, was a divorcé, having, some seven years ago, found out his wife had cheated on him with one of their close friends, who also happened to be Phillip's first cousin.
+Her lover and future husband was so torn by guilt, he expressed his sorrow to Phillip and his mother, and within less than ten days, Phillip was signing piles of documents which regularly accompany divorce proceedings in civilized countries.
+The day when Phillip spoke to his wife about the affair, she could respond with nothing more than a dumb smile, the same smile Stepan Arkadyevitch Oblonsky let cross his face when caught in mid fornication by his own spouse.
 Phillip, I suspect, never really wanted an explanation.
 He wanted closure.
 His wife left that very night to stay at her sister's, and he opened the fridge door, slapping a slice of ham on a two-day-old bagel.

-Another time, I remember him telling me, over lunch, how he could not feel despondent at losing his wife, because he was not sure that her infidelity was indeed the reason that broke up their relationship.
-"There must have been something else about her that just made her unable to commit," he said.
+Another time, I remember him telling me, over lunch, how he could not feel despondent at losing his wife, because he was not sure her infidelity was indeed what broke up their relationship.
+"There must have been something else about her making her unable to commit," he said.
 "I couldn't get into her mind.
 She was always an independent woman.
 That is why I fell in love with her."

 Phillip was, is, a man of inaction.
 He is pitied by most of those who know him, including his ex-wife.
 Those who do not know him well enough to pity him can only despise him for his perceived laziness.